yerv000/how_to-ruby_from_source/README.md

 This how-to is an approach to use to solve the following problems:

-- Ruby version management tools (RVM, rbenv, etc) add complexity when full usage is not required.
+- Ruby version management tools (RVM, rbenv, etc) add complexity when full features are not required.
 - Ruby versions installed by package managers (apt-get, etc) lag behind the latest stable version.

 The following steps detail an approach to use on a Debian derived distributions (Linux Mint, Ubuntu, etc).